xeji01/hyprstellar/README.md

 > [!WARNING]\
 > Keep in mind that this is my daily driver.\
-You might need to adjust some parts for your particular system, so please make sure to back up your configs first.\
+You might need to adjust some parts for your particular system, make sure to back up your configs first.

-Feel free to give this repo a star.
+> Feel free to leave this repo a star ⭐.

 - [Software Used](#software-used)
 - [Screenshots](#screenshots)